The 5 Biggest Water Wasters in Your Home

 14% – Leaks

 Most residents aren’t aware they have leaks but lose 14% of their water to them.
-Install a plumbing maintenance system like Flo to eliminate this unnecessary cause of water loss.
+Install a plumbing maintenance and leak detection system like Flo by Moen to eliminate this unnecessary source of water loss.

 6% – Miscellaneous